 Because no spices and seasonings are used in this recipe, a small amount of bacon is used for added flavor.
 Although commercial bacon is generally not very healthy, if you can get good quality pasture-raised bacon, it’s not bad at all.
 Pasture-raised bacon can be a bit pricy but if you just use it as flavoring for carnivore dishes, a pound will last you quite a while.
 Also note that while good quality meat products can be expensive, they can still be a lot cheaper per pound compared to some “healthy snacks” options available on the market.

 Beef liver pate is a great way to add organ meat to your carnivore diet if you don’t like the taste of freshly cooked liver or can’t get access to fresh liver regularly.

-- 1 pound beef liver, trimmed and cut into thin slices or small pieces
+- 1 pound beef liver, trimmed and cut into thin slices or small cubes

 - 2/3 cup melted beef tallow

 - 3 slices pasture-raised bacon, chopped

 - tallow for frying

 Only buy liver that is still fresh.
 Fresh liver should have a shiny deep mahogany red color, not white, grey-white or yellowish.
 Look for the liver that still has at least 4-5 days till the best-before date.

 Once purchased, either cook the liver straight away or store it in the coldest part of the fridge and cook it within a couple of days.

 Rinse the liver.
 Pat dry with paper towels.
 Remove all connective tissues and cut the liver into thin slices or small pieces.